-Do you have valuable open text data from textbox, essay or other-specify textbox responses that you're struggling with how to use?
+Do you have valuable open text data from textbox, essay, or other-specify textbox responses that you're struggling to gain insights from?
 There are a number of good reasons for collecting open text data in your surveys.
 If asked in moderation, open text questions can provide you with a wealth of valuable information.

 The trouble is, how do you act on it?